machine-learning-tutorial/bayesian-optimization/README.md

 Alternatively, you can use supported Editor to run the jupyter notebooks, e.g. with VS Code.

 ## Citing the tutorial

-This tutorial is registered [Zenodo](https://zenodo.org/), which means that there is a DOI for each code release.
+This tutorial is published in [Zenodo](https://zenodo.org/) with a DOI for each code release.

 Please use this DOI when citing this code:

 ## Disclaimer

 The content of this repository was developed by the [AI4Accelerators team](https://www.ibpt.kit.edu/AI4Accelerators.php) at the [Institute of Beam Physics and Technology (IBPT)](https://www.ibpt.kit.edu/), [Karlsruhe Institute of Technology](https://www.kit.edu/english/).

+The ARES environment was adapted from the original version, developed by [Jan Kaiser](https://github.com/jank324).